DisForm.vue

 file.

-This feature is available via Template manager, too.
+This feature is available via the Template manager, too.
 Drag-and-drop the field positions.

 Set label/hint